lexibank/tlopo/out/vol3/chapter10.md

 <a id="p-295"></a>

-[French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 162) also reconstmcts a term POc &ast;bele which apparently denoted A. manihot alone.
-[Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 85) suspects that the Polynesian terms are borrowed from Fijian, since Fijian bele can be glossed as 'soft leaf'.
+[French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 162) also reconstructs a term POc _&ast;bele_ which apparently denoted A. manihot alone.
+[Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 85) suspects that the Polynesian terms are borrowed from Fijian, since Fijian _bele_ can be glossed as 'soft leaf'.
 If, however, the Gedaged, Sye and Ura terms are cognate, this observation is not relevant.

 <table>
 <tr>